AldoArriagaOrta/FCND-Controls-CPP/writeup.md

 }
 ```
 ### 8. Flight evaluation.
 It works!
-The same set of gains work for all the scenarios evaluated and all were marked as PASS.
+The same set of gains works for all the scenarios evaluated and all were marked as PASS.

 #### Scenario 1
 ![intro](./animations/01_intro.gif)